Twelve Signs Your Dog is Pregnant

 - Some dogs may become more affectionate and seek owner's attention more.

 - After about 28 days your veterinarian may detect puppy embryos simply by palpating your dog's abdomen.
+The embryos may feel like small walnuts.
+Do not attempt to palpate your dog on your own as you may risk injuring your dog.

 For further reading